Player-Compatible Learning and Player-Compatible Equilibrium: Player-Compatible Equilibrium

 \subsection{Player-Compatible Trembles and PCE}

-We now move towards the definition of PCE.
 PCE is a tremble-based solution concept.
-It builds on and modifies \citet{selten1975reexamination}'s definition of trembling-hand perfect equilibrium as the limit of equilibria of perturbed games in which agents are constrained to tremble, so we begin by defining our notation for the trembles and the associated constrained equilibria. \begin{defn*} A \emph{tremble profile} $\boldsymbol{\epsilon}$ assigns a positive number $\boldsymbol{\epsilon}(s_{i}\mid i)>0$ to every player $i$ and pure strategy $s_{i}$.
+It builds on and modifies \citet{selten1975reexamination}'s definition of trembling-hand perfect equilibrium (in the strategic form) as the limit of equilibria of perturbed games in which agents are constrained to tremble, so we begin by defining our notation for the trembles and the associated constrained equilibria. \begin{defn} A \emph{tremble profile} $\boldsymbol{\epsilon}$ assigns a positive number $\boldsymbol{\epsilon}(s_{i})>0$ to every player $i$ and every pure strategy $s_{i}\in\mathbb{S}_{i}$.
 Given a tremble profile $\boldsymbol{\epsilon}$, write $\Pi_{i}^{\boldsymbol{\epsilon}}$ for the set of\emph{ $\boldsymbol{\epsilon}$-strategies} of player $i$, namely:

 We call $\sigma^{\circ}$ an $\boldsymbol{\epsilon}$\emph{-equilibrium} if for each $i$,